cea-hpc/modules/doc/source/module.rst

  If **MODULES_COLLECTION_TARGET** is set, a suffix equivalent to the value of this variable will be appended to the *collection* file name.

+ By default, if loaded modulefile corresponds to the default module version, the bare module name is recorded.
+If **MODULES_COLLECTION_PIN_VERSION** is set to **1**, module version is always recorded even if it is the default version.

 **restore** [collection]